Site Map

 The symptoms of hepatitis include:

 You may not have symptoms when first infected with hepatitis B or C. You can still develop liver failure later.
-If you have any risk factors for either type of hepatitis, you should be tested often.
+If you have any risk factors for either type of hepatitis, ask your health care provider whether you should be tested for them.

 Exams and Tests